crypto-org-chain/cronos-docs/docs/getting-started/metamask.md

 ethermintd keys unsafe-export-eth-key mykey --keyring-backend test
 ```

-It will show your private, we can save it and prepare for the next step.
+It will show your private, we can copy it for the next step.

-Select "Import Account" under "My account" on your metamask:
+Then hit my account button in the top right corner again, select "Import Account" under "My account" on your metamask:

 <img src="./assets/4.png" />

-Pase the private from the former step here and click Import.
+Paste the private from the former step here and click "Import".

 <img src="./assets/5.png" />

-Once it has been connect, you should see the balance start performing transactions via metamask!
+Once it has been connect, you should see the balance and may start performing transactions via metamask!

 <img src="./assets/6.png" />